 The wreck attracts a good range of marine life such as reef fish, morays eels, and occasional reef sharks.
-The wreck is between 24 to 30 meters deep and does requires the diver to have some experience and having the necessary diving certs.
+The wreck is between 24 to 30 meters deep and does requires the diver to have some experience and have the necessary scuba diving certs.

 This is another artificial reef that is made from an underwater steel pipeline that is broken up into smaller pieces. diving at this site you will also have the chance to see other marine life like Lizardfish, Scorpionfish, and Wrasses.

 Shark’s Cove has a lot of arches, reefs with caves, and open-ended lava tubes.
 With plenty of reef fish to be seen.
 This may be called sharks’ cove but they are no more likely here than elsewhere.

 This is a very popular scuba diving site and it simply is a flooded volcano crater.
 This dive site has an abundance of fish that even will swim right up to your face mask.